filecoin-saturn/L1-node/docs/faq.md

 as per the instructions or a tool like [Watchtower](https://containrrr.dev/watchtower/).

 **You should update your node to the latest version within 24 hours of the release.**

+### How do I run multiple nodes?

+Multiple nodes can be ran pointing to the same wallet and email address, just follow the same setup instructions on each node.

 ## Wallet